 This entity is separate from you personally.
 It will have the owners (shareholders) which may be one or more persons who own the company and the managers (directors) who run the company.
 Sometimes these are the same people, but not necessarily.

 The advantage of trading as a company is that it gives you a more professional image and being reviewed by an accountant can help ensure that you are running things properly and following the law – particularly when it comes to certain taxes.
-You are also able to have other companies or similar legal structures that are share holders of your company.
+You are also able to have other companies or similar legal structures that are shareholders of your company.
 It allows several people to get together and share in the ownership of a business and makes it easier to sell portions or all of it to future buyers.
 There is also the element that the debts of a company generally belong to the said company.
-So if things go wrong and as long as you have not traded recklessly, you only lose your investment and not your private assets too.